CodeByHarri/ColourSauce/README.md

 ColourSauce: Colours From The Sauce
 ===================================

-*You buy you some orange juice, how long’s that going to last in your fridge?
+*You buy some orange juice, how long’s that going to last in your fridge?
 Couple days, maybe?
 That’s the juice.
 How long does BBQ sauce last in your fridge?
 A while.
 That’s the sauce, man.
 It sticks around.
 It’s thick, hard to move.*